-The granting authority will calculate the final grant amount and final payment on the basis of the report submitted (see Article 22).
-Only units implemented until termination will be accepted.
+The granting authority will calculate the final grant amount and final payment on the basis of the report submitted and taking into account the lump sum contributions for activities implemented before termination takes effect (see Article 22).
+Partial lump sum contributions for work packages that were not completed (e.g. due to technical reasons) may exceptionally be taken into account.